ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 ## Abstract

-There are companies who currently have dedicated hardware based ethereum miners in production, and probabalistically actively mining.
-This EIP aims to "Poison the well" by modifying the block mining algorithm in a manner that probabalistically *"breaks"* these miners if they are in-fact built on ASICs.
+There are companies who currently have dedicated hardware based ethereum miners in production, and may be actively mining.
+This EIP aims to "poison the well" by modifying the block mining algorithm in a low risk manner that may *"break"* these miners if they are in-fact built as traditional ASICs.

 ## Motivation

 ASIC based miners will have lower operational costs than GPU based miners which will result in GPU based mining quickly becoming unprofitable.
-Given that production of ASIC based miners has a high barrier to entry, this will cause a trend towards centralization of mining power.
+Given that production of ASIC based miners has a high barrier to entry and few market players, this will cause a trend towards centralization of mining power.

 This trend towards centralization has a negative effect on network security, putting significant control of the network in the hands of only a few entities.

-Furthermore, Ethereum was initially designed as an ASIC resistant algorithm and the community has voiced strong support for making a definitive stand on our position regarding dedicated mining hardware development to discourage future R&D investments.
+Ethash remains ASIC resistant, however ASIC manufacturer technology is advancing and ethash may require further changes in order to remain resistant to unforeseen design techniques.
+This EIP seeks explicitly to buy time during which newly developed ASIC technology will face a barrier while more long term mechanisms to ensure continued ASIC resistance can be explored.

 ## Specification